Academic Information and Policies

 Warrior Bucks

 Warrior Bucks work like cash without the hassle.
-Warrior Bucks can be added to your account by anyone at any time and have no expiration.
-As a bonus, for every $50 you add we'll add 10% extra on to your account.
-Simply call the business office at 641-585-8135 to make arrangements.
+Anyone can add Warrior Bucks to your account anytime, and they have no expiration date.
+Call the business office at 641.585.8135 to make arrangements.

 Dining Locations

-• Gjellefald-Severson Dining Hall (Campus Center, second floor) - Features all-you-can-eat traditional and international cuisine, salad bar, soup, daily made-to-order options, deli bar, fresh desserts, and beverages.
+• Gjellefald-Severson Dining Hall (Campus Center, second floor) offers all-you-can-eat traditional and international cuisine, salad bar, deli bar, desert bar, soup, daily made-to-order options and beverages.

 Special Meals/Needs Information

-• Sick Trays: If you are ill and cannot come to any of the two dining venues, you may obtain a sick tray by presenting to the cashier a sick tray approval slip secured from the Nurse.
+• Sick Trays: If you are ill and cannot come to the two dining venues, you may obtain a sick tray by presenting a sick tray approval slip secured by the nurse to the cashier.

-• Sack Lunches: May be requested with 24 hours prior notice and are available to those students who, because of work or other school-related obligations, cannot be present during a scheduled meal time.
-Sack lunches will contain two sandwiches, fruit, and dessert.
+• Sack Lunches: These may be requested with 24 hours' notice and are available to students who cannot be present during a scheduled meal time because of work or other school-related obligations.
+They will contain two sandwiches, fruit, and dessert.

 • Special Dietary Needs: May be arranged directly between the student and the Director of Campus Dining.

-• Students or other campus organizations may make arrangements with Campus Dining to cater University functions such as parties, banquets, and receptions.
+• Students or other campus organizations may arrange with Campus Dining to cater to University functions such as parties, banquets, and receptions.
 Reservations and other arrangements should be made directly with the Director of Campus Dining or their assistant and are subject to certain restrictions.

 Dining Services Regulations